 Headshot Main - Edited.jpeg

 Sangeeta Agrawal grew up in Mumbai, between the colorful chaos of the bustling metropolis and the peaceful shores of the Arabian Sea.
 She came to love all the contrasts that define the human experience.
-At the age of 21, she moved to the United States, and was once again inspired, by the great cultural melting pot that is America, learning to respect so many contrasting human philosophies, and most importantly, coming to a greater understanding of herself.
+She caught the acting bug in college, winning many awards in Mumbai, including Best Actress, at Jagruti, an all-India theater competition.
+At the age of 21, she moved to the United States where she continued to pursue her passion for theater.
+She was inspired, by the great cultural melting pot that is America, learning to respect so many contrasting human philosophies, and most importantly, coming to a greater understanding of herself.
 Meeting people from all over the world, hearing the sounds of many new languages and tasting the delicate flavors of countless international cuisines, has been a sensual roller coaster, upon which she still rides today, with her hands in the air, and the wind in her hair.

 Best Concept - Short Film - Delhi International Film Festival - 2017